enspiral/os-book/en/README.md

 # Open OS
-A description of an unofficial and highly experimental Open Organising System.
+An unofficial and experimental Organising System for Enspiral.
 The views expressed are those of the authors and not necessarily the wider Enspiral network.

 ##Overview
 This book is a work in progress and new content will be published as it is ready.